 In fact, test subjects in one study showed remarkably increased activity on brain scans while they consumed flavanol-rich cacao, and there were no negative side effects for their blood pressure or heart rate.1 (Wouldn’t you love to be a paid subject for that study?)

-That means cacaos shows real promise for treatment of stroke and dementia patients.
+That means cacaos shows real promise for the treatment of stroke and dementia patients.
 Try it in this scrumptious Chocolate Avocado Mousse with Cacao Nibs!

 A healthier heart